publishpress/PublishPress-Authors/readme.txt

 * Fixed: Fixed PHP warning about undefined "default_author_for_new_posts" attribute for the module options;
 * Fixed: Fixed the empty setting field "Default author for new posts", #242;
+* Fixed: Fixed post_author field on posts when saving posts to store the user ID of the first author, ignoring guest authors, #171;
+* Added: Added new maintenance task to sync post_author with author terms for all posts, #171;

 = [3.7.3] - 2020-09-21 =